 Little Lake Creek Wilderness is a 7.7 mile moderately trafficked out and back trail located near Montgomery, Texas that features a river and is rated as moderate.
-The trail is primarily used for hiking and walking and is accessible from September until May.
+The trail is primarily used for hiking and walking and is best used from September until May.

 Early December hike.
 Had just rained, trail slightly muddy, but well drained overall.
 Some nice pine trees, relatively flat trail crosses paved road a few times.
 I'd expect to have wet feet during the rainy season, trail crosses two streams which were very low and jump-able this time of year.
 Take precautions against ticks.
 Saw several ticks on my treated outer clothing, pulled close to a dozen off of my dog.